-Item Number 20.
+Item Number 16.
 Fees, Profits, Surcharges and/or Other Remittances.
 Indicate whether the regional center or any of its principals, managing companies or agencies, or agents have or will receive fees, profits, surcharges, or other remittances through EB-5 capital investment activities from the new commercial enterprise or any current or prospective EB-5 investors.
 You must submit documentation that describes the remittances and details when and under what circumstances the remittances will be paid.

 Part 7.
-Statement, Contact Information, Declaration, Certification and Signature of the Applicant or Authorized Signatory
+Statement, Contact Information, Declaration, Certification and Signature of the Authorized Individual

 Item Numbers 1.a. - 8.b.
+This application must be signed and filed by an authorized individual of the regional center.
+An “authorized individual” of the regional center is a principal of the regional center entity with the executive managerial authority to seek the regional center designation, or amended designation, on behalf of a state or local governmental agency, or any other existing entity established in the United States and its territories.

 Select the appropriate box to indicate whether you read this application yourself or whether you had an interpreter assist you.
 If someone assisted you in completing the application, select the box indicating that you used a preparer.
-Further, you must sign and date your application and provide your daytime telephone number, mobile telephone number (if any), and email address (if any).
-Every application MUST contain the signature of the applicant (or parent or legal guardian, if applicable).
+Further, you must sign and date your application and provide your title or position held within the regional center entity, daytime telephone number, mobile telephone number (if any), and email address (if any).
+Every application MUST contain the signature of the authorized individual.
 A stamped or typewritten name in place of a signature is not acceptable.

 Part 8.
 Interpreter’s Contact Information, Certification, and Signature